Chocolate Cupcakes with Peanut Butter Frosting are probably my favorite cupcakes ever. Chocolate and peanut butter are a match made in heaven.

-Helpful Hint: I add a teaspoon or two of pure vanilla to make a cake mix taste like homemade.
+I always add a teaspoon of pure vanilla to make a cake mix taste like homemade.
 You can get my homemade vanilla extract recipe here.
 It’s so easy to make your own vanilla.

 When it came time to bake the cupcakes, I had symptoms of a cold and was feverish, so I resorted to a boxed mix, lots of handwashing, and made the frosting from scratch.